DavidM-Fox/stocker/README.md

 # stocker
-Review historical data for a set of stocks
+An application built with C++ and QT for viewing historical stock data pulled from Yahoo Finance.